gift4jr/InterfaceMgr_windows/README.md

 ## 🚀 How to Use

+Download the entire code as a ZIP file and try running it in Visual Studio.
 You can include any combination of these libraries in your project depending on your communication and resource management needs.
 Each module is independently usable and thread-safe by design.

 ---